Understanding electronic signatures

 A digital timestamp is a digitally signed notation that is appended to the electronic data, digital signature, or certificate that indicates that certain digital data exists at a certain point in time.
 This process securely binds the date and time to the document, ensuring its authenticity and integrity.

-Zoho Sign partners with recognized timestamping authorities, GlobalSign and Seiko, to provide trusted digital timestamps for commercial transactions.
+Zoho Sign partners with recognized timestamping authorities, GlobalSign and Seiko, to provide trusted digital timestamps for electronic transactions.
 These timestamps validate the authenticity of e-signatures and verify that the signed document existed in the given form at the time of signing and remains unaltered, adding a robust layer of security to the signing process.
 By making signatures tamper-proof, digital timestamps enhance the reliability of signed documents for both legal and commercial purposes.

 Key takeaway